Hyannis Harbor Hawks: Back-to-back championships to close the 1970s

 Schaefer's squad repeated the feat in 1979 with an even more impressive 33-win regular season, and a second championship victory over Harwich.
 1979 was the team's first season of play in the newly-reconstructed McKeon Park.
 The team returned CCBL Hall of Famers Long and Perry, and featured yet another CCBL Hall of Famer in outfielder Ross Jones.
 Long posted an impressive 8–1 record for the Mets.
 League MVP Perry batted .401 for the regular season, but lost the batting title to Jones, who batted .413 and was named the league's Outstanding Pro Prospect.
 In the semi-final playoffs against Chatham, Hyannis sent Long to the mound for Game 1 at home, coming away with a 6–2 win.
 Game 2 at Veterans Field was closely contested until the Mets pushed across four runs in the ninth to take the series with an 8–4 victory.

 Facing Harwich in the title series for a second consecutive season, the Mets dropped a slugfest in Game 1, 12–10.
 Game 2 was a 12–2 Hyannis rout of the Mariners.
 Games 3 and 4 were played as a home-and-home doubleheader.
 The Mets took the afternoon front end at home, 12–6.
 In the nightcap at Whitehouse Field, Hyannis jumped out to a 5–0 lead in the top of the first, but when the Mariners scored two of their own in the bottom of the opening frame, the Mets brought in all-star reliever Ed Olwine for some long relief.
 Olwine had tossed two and two-thirds innings of relief in the Game 3 afternoon tilt, and proceeded to finish out Game 4, throwing an additional eight and one-third masterful innings in the Mets' 7–3 championship-clinching win.

-Skipper Bob Schaefer left the Mets after the 1979 season, but his combined regular season record of 64–18–1 with two league championships in just two seasons with Hyannis is part of one of the most impressive managerial resumes in CCBL history.
+Bob Schaefer stepped down from the Mets after the 1979 season, but his combined regular-season record of 64–18–1—paired with two league championships in just two seasons with Hyannis—stands among the most remarkable managerial achievements in CCBL history.